RezaGooner/RezaGooner/README.md

 - 👋 Hi, I’m Reza
 - 👨🏻‍💻 I am a computer student who was interested in computers since childhood!
 - 🏠 I live in **Iran** and the city of **Tehran**.
 My university is located in Yasuj city.
-- 💣 A Gooner , always a Gooner...
+- 💣 once a Gooner , always a Gooner...
 - 👀 I am currently studying and learning at university and have worked with the following:

 🐍 Python